xuankimtran/docs-1/pages/katalon-studio/docs/katalon-sap-scripting-tracker.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/katalon-sap-scripting-tracker/KS-SAP-Final-results.png" width="70%" alt="Results after pasting the script into the Katalon test script">
 ### Run the test script

+> Make sure to have `WinAppDriver.exe` running from the installation directory.
+By default, you can find it at ` C:\Program Files (x86)\Windows Application Driver\WinAppDriver.exe`.

 To run the recorded test script, on the main toolbar, select **Windows** in the dropdown list next to **Run**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/katalon-sap-scripting-tracker/KS-SAP-Run-the-test.png" width="30%" alt="Run the test">